YDIN/branding/docs/settings.md

 ## 3.5.
 Add your up-to-date contact information

-LinkedIn is good helping people connect on LinkedIn, but not doing as good job in showing real work contact information.
+LinkedIn is good for helping people connect on LinkedIn, but not doing as good job in showing real work contact information.
 So if you want to be easily contacted, and by now I trust you do, you need to put a bit extra effort here.

 Make sure your contact information (email, mobile, etc) is up-to-date on LinkedIn, as it is shown to contacts in your network.
 Focus on methods you know your potential clients might prefer to use.

 ![contacts](pics/contacts.png)

-If you want to ensure also people outside of your network easily contact you, you can add to end of your summary instructions how to contact you, e.g. your email and/or phone number.
+If you want to ensure also people outside of your network easily contact you, you can add to end of your summary instructions on how to contact you, e.g. your email and/or phone number.

-The worst thing that can happen is that you miss a deal because client wasn't able to find your contacts.
+The worst thing that can happen is that you miss a deal because the client wasn't able to find your contacts.
 Wouldn't be the first time...

 ---